LoanpyDataHub/ronataswestoldturkic/CONTRIBUTING.md

 # Contributing to the Hungarian Etymological CLDF Dataset

 Thank you for considering to contribute to our Hungarian etymological data project!
-This project aims to convert the data from the etymological dictionary "West Old Turkic" (Róna-Tas and Berta 2011) into the CLDF format.
-The dictionary contains modern Hungarian words as headwords, along with their documented and reconstructed ancestor forms, including their West Old Turkic donor words.
-West Old Turkic, also called Proto-Bolgar, Oghur-Turkic, or r-Turkic, is the parent language of the western branch of Turkic languages.
+This project aims to convert the data from the etymological dictionary [West Old Turkic](https://www.goodreads.com/book/show/13577601-west-old-turkic) (Róna-Tas and Berta 2011) into the CLDF format.
+It contains modern Hungarian words as headwords, together with their documented and reconstructed ancestor forms, including their West Old Turkic donor words.
+West Old Turkic, also called [Proto-Bolgar](https://glottolog.org/resource/languoid/id/bolg1249), is the parent language of the western branch of Turkic languages.
+The raw data contains only a small fraction of the contents of the dictionary yet, so there is plenty of work left to do!

 ## How to Contribute